 1. In the past, Association Ministers were partially funded by the Conference.
-It was determined though that the Conference paying for Association stuff did not honor the autonomy of the Conference and the Associations.
+It was determined though that the Conference subsidizing the Association Minister did not honor the autonomy of the Conference and the Associations.
 As a result, funding of Association Minister was placed 100% onto the local churches within an Association.

 2. In the past, some (but not all) Associations were able to afford Association Ministers for more hours and at a higher pay, and fund more ministires includng various demographic groups.
 At least one Association in the SCC has not been able to fund even a part time Association Minister -- ever!

-3. SCC began with five associations.
-South Texas Association experienced many of the same problems currently being experineced in the Associations.
+3. SCC began with five associations, but one found it difficult to function on its own.
+South Texas Association experienced many of the same problems currently being experineced in all the SCC's Associations.
 South Texas Assocation merged with the Brazos Association to form the current Heart of Texas Association.

 Associations served local churches and the wider church well in the past.
 The question is Are Associations serving local churches and wider church well now and aiding in the sharing of the Good News of the Gospel?